ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 ### Configuration

-The Transparency Service records its configuration in the Append-Only Log using Transparent Statements with distinguished media type[TODO: Issue #178] `application/scitt-configuration`.
+The Transparency Service records its configuration in the Append-Only Log using Transparent Statements with distinguished media type `application/scitt-configuration`.

-The registration policy for statements with the media type[TODO: Issue #178] suffix (`+<format>` is implementation-specific.
+The registration policy for statements with the media type suffix (`+<format>` is implementation-specific.
 The implementation SHOULD document them, for example defining the Issuers authorized to register configuration Signed Statements.

 The Transparency Service is configured by the last Transparent Statement of this type.